josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

 <code-example format="html" language="html" path="what-is-angular/src/app/hello-world-example.html"></code-example>

-Angular's component model offers strong encapsulation and an intuitive application structure.
+The component model in Angular offers strong encapsulation and an intuitive application structure.
 Components also make your application painless to unit test and can improve the overall readability of your code.

 For more information on what to do with components, see the [Components](guide/component-overview) section.